Version

 Audit

-For Customers resident or using the Services in Switzerland, the following Annex shall apply and is accepted in its entirety.
+For Customers resident or using the Services in Switzerland, the following Appendix shall apply and is accepted in its entirety.

 1. Applicability:

-a) This Annex shall modify the DPA, inclusive of Annex 1 thereto, to which it is attached solely in the case that the Customer accepting the DPA is a resident of, or is using the Services in, the territory of the Swiss Confederation.
+a) This Appendix shall modify the DPA, inclusive of Appendix C thereto, to which it is attached solely in the case that the Customer accepting the DPA is a resident of, or is using the Services in, the territory of the Swiss Confederation.

 2. Integral Part of the Data Protection Agreement:

-a) Subject to Clause 1 of this Annex 2, above, this Annex 2, and all changes made by it to the text of the DPA, shall be read, construed, and understood as though they were written in that DPA originally, and form an inseparable and integral part of that DPA.
-Any clauses, sections, charges, stipulations, requirements or other provision in that DPA not amended by this Annex 2 shall apply, mutatis mutandis.
+b) Subject to Clause 1 of this Appendix D, above, this Appendix D, and all changes made by it to the text of the DPA, shall be read, construed, and understood as though they were written in that DPA originally, and form an inseparable and integral part of that DPA.
+Any clauses, sections, charges, stipulations, requirements or other provisions in that DPA not amended by this Annex 2 shall apply, mutatis mutandis.

 3. Definitions:

 a) All references to GDPR in the DPA shall be replaced with references to the nFADP.
-The references to Article 82 in Clauses 4.6 and 5.3 of the DPA shall be read as reference to Article 32 of the nFADP.
+The reference to Article 82 in Clause 14.1 of the DPA shall be read as reference to Article 32 of the nFADP.

 b) All references to a supervisory authority shall be understood to refer to the Federal Data Protection and Information Commissioner of the Swiss Confederation.